catchorg/Catch2/docs/opensource-users.md

-# A selection of Open Source projects using Catch
+# Open Source projects using Catch

 Catch is great for open source.
 With it's [liberal license](../LICENSE_1_0.txt) and single-header, dependency-free, distribution it's easy to just drop the header into your project and start writing tests - what's not to like?